civican/legisinfo/42-1/bills/C-79/bill_text.md

   **(13)** Note 1 to the Description of Goods of tariff item No. 9971.00.00 in the List of Tariff Provisions set out in the schedule to the Act is replaced by the following:

-    Note 1: The Canada-European Union Tariff, Iceland Tariff, Korea Tariff, Norway Tariff, Switzerland-Liechtenstein Tariff and **the CPTPP tariff** rate of customs duty applicable to goods classified under this tariff item shall be, in respect of the value of the repair or alteration to the goods carried out only in an EU country or other CETA beneficiary, Iceland, Korea, Norway, Switzerland, Liechtenstein, **or a CPTPP country**, respectively, determined under section 87 of this Act, in accordance with their classification in Chapters 1 to 97.
+    Note 1: The Canada-European Union Tariff, Iceland Tariff, Korea Tariff, Norway Tariff, Switzerland-Liechtenstein Tariff and the CPTPP tariff rate of customs duty applicable to goods classified under this tariff item shall be, in respect of the value of the repair or alteration to the goods carried out only in an EU country or other CETA beneficiary, Iceland, Korea, Norway, Switzerland, Liechtenstein, or a CPTPP country, respectively, determined under section 87 of this Act, in accordance with their classification in Chapters 1 to 97.

   **(14)** The Description of Goods of tariff item No. 9990.00.00 in the List of Tariff Provisions set out in the schedule to the Act is amended by adding, in alphabetical order, a reference to "CPTPP country" in the list of countries.